 Recommended Condition 8.5 requires that the proposed additional operating hours of 5:30am to 6:00am and 9:00am to 5:00pm Monday to Friday and 12:00pm to 5:00pm Saturday as well as the increase of patron numbers cannot commence until all recommended measures of the current and updated Noise and Vibration Assessment Report have been implemented in full and verified by an acoustic consultant.
-Condition 8.5 also requires the gym to operate in accordance with the assumptions, recommendations and measures of the Noise and Vibration Management Plan as prepared in accordance with Condition 8.4.
+Condition 8.5 also requires the gym to operate in the Noise and Vibration Management Plan as prepared in accordance with Condition 8.4.